 If there is one tourist spot in Baguio City which etched me with fun-filled childhood memories, that would be Burnham Park.
 Whenever I and my family would set off for a vacation to this highland metropolis, my mind wanders in anticipation of what this popular destination has to offer.

-Burnham Park is arguably one of Baguio City’s iconic and most frequented attraction.
+Burnham Park is arguably one of Baguio City’s iconic and most frequented attractions.
 Located within the city center, the park offers various recreational come-on.
-Whether you are travelling solo or with family, you should not miss visiting Burnham Park.
+Whether you are traveling solo or with family, you should not miss visiting Burnham Park.

 - Burnham Park Entrance Fee: None

 - Burnham Park Address: Jose Abad Santos Dr, Baguio, 2600 Benguet

 How to Get to Burnham Park from Manila

 Getting to Burnham Park from Manila is pretty much easy.

 From Manila, take buses bound to Baguio.
 There are several bus companies plying the road to the city.
 However, I would recommend Victory Liner since it has hourly departures.
 It has stations at Cubao, Quezon City, and Pasay City.
 For more information, check out their website here.
 You can also do online booking.

 Regular fare from Manila to Baguio is 485 pesos.
 If you take first-class buses, fare is 800 pesos.